Real Estate in Bali, Indonesia

 When we asked expats what advice they would give a foreigner before buying a property in Bali, they said:

 "1.
 Foreigners cannot directly own freehold property in Bali, but they can lease or own property through a Hak Pakai (Right to Use) or Hak Guna Bangunan (Right to Build) title.
 2. It is essential to work with a reputable real estate agent or lawyer to help navigate the complex property laws and regulations in Bali.
 3. Due diligence is crucial when purchasing property in Bali, including checking land certificates, zoning regulations, and ensuring there are no outstanding debts or disputes on the property.
 4. It is important to understand the different types of land titles in Bali, such as Hak Milik (Freehold), Hak Pakai (Right to Use), and Hak Guna Bangunan (Right to Build).
 5. Leasehold agreements are a popular option for foreigners, typically lasting 25-30 years with an option to extend.
 6. Ensure that all legal documents and contracts are in both English and Indonesian to avoid any misunderstandings or misinterpretations.
 7. Be aware of the potential risks associated with buying property in Bali, such as land disputes, natural disasters, and changes in government regulations.
 8. Consider the location and purpose of the property, whether it is for personal use, investment, or rental income.
 9. Factor in additional costs such as taxes, maintenance, and property management fees when budgeting for your property purchase.
-10. Keep in mind that property prices in Bali can be negotiable, so it is essential to research the market and be prepared to negotiate with sellers," remarked one foreigner who made the move to Bali.
+10. Keep in mind that property prices in Bali can be negotiable, so it is essential to research the market and be prepared to negotiate with sellers," said one expat in Bali.

 Are foreigners allowed to own property in Bali?